 The style of Valerie June is an effortless one — it’s a mixture of blues, gospel, folk and a bit of soul flowing together organically.
 She strays away from outside influences and other confining labels because of their ability to change the perception and shape of her music.
 “Imagine” by John Lennon was the first record June remembers purchasing, which is emblematic of her perception of life and the way she creates music; she always attempts to keep her work honest and free.

 In 2011, June was signed to the Billions Corporation, leading to her premiere album, Pushin’ Against a Stone, which was produced by Dan Auerbach of The Black Keys and released in 2013.
 The artist’s sophomore album, The Order of Stone, followed in 2017 and reached #5 on Billboard’s Americana/Folk Albums chart soon after its debut.
 June’s success is climbing; she is currently on a US tour but has been able to showcase her skill in over twelve different countries and four continents.
-We can’t wait to welcome her to our stage!
+We can’t wait to welcome her to our music festival stage!